Antori91/Home_Automation/README.md

          - npm install epoll
          - npm install rpi-gpio
      ```
      - nginx for Raspberry#1 (and Raspberry#0 if main server is not Synology).
-To install latest nginx (1.10.3) and ssl latest version on Raspbian Jessie:
+To install latest nginx (1.10.3) and ssl version on Raspbian Jessie:
      ```
          - sudo apt-get update
          - sudo apt-get dist-upgrade